hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 ### Per-second ticking without WidgetKit throttling (Widgy-style)

-Goal: a second hand that **ticks every second** (ideally a smooth sweep) without using high-frequency WidgetKit timelines (which get throttled).

-Chosen approach (public APIs only, App Review-safe):
+WidgetKit budgets timeline reloads.
+High-frequency widget timelines (for example: 1–2 second timeline entries) can look great briefly, then get coalesced or throttled.

-- Keep `WidgetWeaverHomeScreenClockProvider` timelines **sparse** (single entry; refresh every few hours).
+The clock avoids that by keeping its WidgetKit timeline **sparse** (one entry; refresh every few hours) and driving motion with `TimelineView(.animation)`:

-- Drive motion using a **view-local SwiftUI animation loop**:
-  - Animate a `secPhase` from `0 → 1` over `60s` with `.linear(duration: 60).repeatForever`.
-  - Do the same for minutes (`3600s`) and hours (`43200s`).
-  - Compute the base angles from the current time at sync, then add `phase * 360` for each hand.
+- The dial/bezel render once (static).
+- The hands render inside `TimelineView(.animation(minimumInterval: …))` using `context.date`.
+- Angles are monotonic (no `mod 360`) so rotation never runs backwards at wrap boundaries.
-- When the widget is not visible, iOS may pause animations.
+- When the widget is off-screen, iOS may pause updates.
-  - When it becomes visible again, the view re-appears and **re-syncs** to the current time.
+  - When it becomes visible again, `context.date` jumps forward and the hands “catch up” immediately.

-Implementation:
-- `WidgetWeaverWidget/Clock/WidgetWeaverClockLiveView.swift` contains the repeat-forever sweep driver.
+Files:

-- `WidgetWeaverWidget/WidgetWeaverHomeScreenClockWidget.swift` uses a sparse WidgetKit timeline and renders `WidgetWeaverClockLiveView`.
+- `WidgetWeaverWidget/WidgetWeaverHomeScreenClockWidget.swift` uses a sparse `WidgetWeaverHomeScreenClockProvider`.

-Notes:
-- This avoids burning the WidgetKit refresh budget because the widget is not requesting per-second timeline entries.
+- `WidgetWeaverWidget/Clock/WidgetWeaverClockWidgetLiveView.swift` contains the live driver (`TimelineView(.animation)`) and the DEBUG-only timestamp overlay.

+### Sweeping second hand (implementation notes)

+The core time maths is:

+- `local = now.timeIntervalSince1970 + TimeZone.autoupdatingCurrent.secondsFromGMT(for: now)`
+- `secondDeg = local * 6.0`
+- `minuteDeg = local * (360.0 / 3600.0)`
+- `hourDeg = local * (360.0 / 43200.0)`

+Using monotonic degrees avoids reverse interpolation if any implicit animation is introduced elsewhere.

+### Archived snapshots during iteration

-- If WidgetKit holds onto an archived snapshot from a failed render, a widget can appear partially rendered or stuck until a clean archive occurs.
+WidgetKit can hold onto an archived snapshot from a failed render; during iteration a widget can appear partially rendered or stuck until a clean archive occurs.

+If a clock widget remains stuck after code changes, bump the clock widget kind string (`WidgetWeaverWidgetKinds.homeScreenClock`) to force a clean archive.

 ---

 ## Current status (0.9.4 (15))

 ### App

 - ✅ Explore tab: featured widgets + template catalogue (adds templates into the Library)
 - ✅ Library of saved specs + Default selection
 - ✅ Editor for `WidgetSpec`